-The perfect getaway for close friends in a Boutique Accommodation with options on cycle routes, hiking, cooking classes and more.
+The perfect getaway for close friends, family, or the much loved womens retreats with options on cycle routes, hiking, cooking classes antique shopping, yoga and more.

 If your travel is cancelled due to Covid restrictions we will refund 100%, for all other reasons our standard terms and conditions apply.

 17th Oct to 23rd Oct 2021

 Join us for this cycling tour in France.
 All you have to do is pedal

 Annecy Train Station or Geneva Airport

 Collection from Geneva Airport or Annecy Train Station

 This tour can be as easy or as hard as you wish.
 A bespoke type tour with daily ride options.View Gallery

 This tour is aimed at either a group of friends or family who are comfortable sharing space together.
 There is also a resident Cairn Terrier on site who you will instantly fall in love with.